 (4) An application cannot be made under this section on or after completion day.

-33. WAPC’s to notify certain people of applications
+33. WAPC to notify certain people of applications

 (1) On receiving an application for a development approval made under section 32, the WAPC must give written notice of its particulars to —